 Several variations of the Model-View-Presenter pattern emerged through the first decades it was used.
 To learn about the differences, read the material on the Taligent and Dolphin Smalltalk variants in the article “Interactive Application Architecture Patterns” by Derek “Aspiring Craftsman” Greer.

-The current generation of UI frameworks such as Angular, Aurelia, Dojo, Inferno, Preact, React, and Vue are component-based.
+The current generation of UI frameworks such as Angular, Aurelia, Dojo, Inferno, Preact, React, Svelte, and Vue are component-based.
 They focus on UI widgets but leave the details of separating the presentational layers from the rest of the application up to us.